-Add clove oil to every soap you have in the house from hand wash to laundry detergent.
+Add clove oil to every liquid soap you have in the house.
+From hand wash to laundry detergent.
 Do NOT apply the oil directly to the skin, but watered down in your soap will help to kill off the eggs.

-Massage anus with coconut oil, it’s said to be a repelent but will also sooth the irritated skin.
-Alternatively or if like me you just want to zap the sucker make a garlic balm using garlic puree, coconut oil and honey.
+Massaging the anus with coconut oil, is said to work as a repellent but will also sooth the irritated skin.
+Alternatively, or if like me you just want to zap the sucker make a garlic balm using garlic puree, coconut oil and honey.

 If The Drugs Don’t Work

-I’m not going to lie to you, you have a rough road a head!
+I’m not going to lie to you, if all of the above still has not worked you have a rough road a head!
 The medicine kills the threadworms, but it does not kill the eggs.
 Eggs can live for up to 2 weeks outside the body.
 This is why you must treat everyone in your home and how re-infestation occurs.
-You possibly have a brutal 9 weeks a head of you but doing the following should go a long way to reducing the issue, if not irradiating it.
+You possibly have a brutal 9 weeks a head of you but doing the following should go a long way to reducing the issue, if not erradicating it once and for all.

 •Consider upgrading your hoover